 Are you planning to use a breast pump?
 Take a moment to use this flange size calculator and find the diameter of your perfect flange.
 By using the correct size flange you avoid numerous complications, such as pain, abrasions, and discomfort, while pumping breast milk.
 In the following article, there is information on the nipple size measurement technique, breast pump flange size differences, and the uses of a breast pump flange.

-As we all know, mom's milk has a lot of positive impacts on the child. 🤱🏽 It promotes its harmonic development, makes the child smarter, improves their immune system, and helps to avoid obesity.
+As we all know, mom's milk has a lot of positive impacts on the child. 🤱🏽 It promotes its harmonic development (check out our height percentile calculator to assess that), makes the child smarter, improves their immune system, and helps to avoid obesity.
 Sometimes it's necessary to draw milk instead of direct breastfeeding, in, for example, prematurely born babies - and that's where this flange size calculator comes in use.

 Breast pump flange purpose